+The employee is responsible for paying any income taxes associated with the GEM arrangement.
 The double bonus refers to two bonuses.
-The first bonus is the initial bonus previously discussed (i.e. the "premiums" bonused).
-The second bonus may be incorporated into the GEBA and is used to pay the employee's related income taxes.
-The second bonus will also be subject to income tax, which creates yet more tax the employer might want to pay.
-If the employer wishes to pay all income taxes, the exercise results in a circular calculation, which the GEBA software will solve.
+The first bonus is the initial tax-match bonus that has been previously discussed.
+The second bonus may be incorporated into the GEM and is used to pay the employee's additional income taxes.
+The tax-match bonus will be subject to income tax, which creates yet more tax the employer might want to pay.
+If the employer wishes to pay all income taxes, the exercise results in a circular calculation, which the GEM software will solve.